 Due to the short-term nature of most expat assignments in Hong Kong, most new arrivals opt to rent rather than buy property.

-For those who are not lucky enough to have their employer assist them in their search for a property in Hong Kong, the best option is to enlist the services of a reputable estate agent.
+For those who are not lucky enough to have their employer assist them in their search for a property in Hong Kong, the best option is to enlist the services of a reputable real estate agent.
 These professionals have an intimate knowledge of the region’s property market and can help expats find something that meets all their requirements in terms of size, quality, price and location.

 There are lots of online property portals and, while these are an excellent source of information, the fact is that desirable property in Hong Kong moves quickly.
 So often by the time a prospective tenant enquires about a property listed on a portal it has already been snapped up through an agent.
 Nevertheless, it's a good idea to use online resources to research the types, prices and availability of apartments in Hong Kong for an idea of what to expect before relocating.